vorpalnet/blade/build-profiles/occas/README.md

   `dynamic.server.count`, re-run `./install-occas.sh <env> configure`
   (**overwrites** the domain — see the script header).

+## Tearing it down (test cycles)

+`./install-occas.sh <env> uninstall` stops everything and deletes the product, domain, inventory, and certs — on the admin box and the engines — while keeping the media, JDKs, conf/secret, and prep's users/dirs.
+The next no-arg run then reinstalls end-to-end with zero prompts (the admin password comes from `<env>.secret`).
+Confirm by typing the env name, or pass `--yes`.

 ## Environments

 `./install-occas.sh <env> <step>` runs one explicit step